We continue to look for New Sponsors! Help Honor for Heroes, Honor Our Heroes!

 One of the neighbors betrayed the Americans by informing SS troops of their presence.
 The soldiers were captured without resistance and marched to a nearby field.
 There, the men of the 333rd endured brutal beatings and torture before being executed.
 Their bodies were left in the field, exposed to the winter elements, until they were finally recovered in February 1945.

-The atrocity remained largely forgotten for decades, but today, we honor the courage and sacrifice of the Wereth 11, who gave their lives in the cause of freedom during one of the darkest chapters of World War II.
+The atrocity remained largely forgotten for decades, but now, we honor the courage and sacrifice of the Wereth 11, who gave their lives in the cause of freedom during one of the darkest chapters of World War II.

 · Curtis Adams – Private (Medic) – South Carolina